Theorem 1: Extremism Loses

 Rule 1: a successful third party must be moderate enough to win somewhere.

-(If you want election reform, push for score voting , not proportional representation.
-Score voting allows multiple parties to participate, with each party able to push in a different direction.
+If you want election reform, push for Range Voting, not proportional representation.
+Range Voting allows multiple parties to participate, with each party able to push in a different direction.
 However, unlike proportional representation, parties still need to be close enough to mainstream to work together once they assemble into legislatures.
 Change will be gradual enough to allow people to adapt.
-Do note that election reform is not necessary for implementing a successful new party using this plan.)
+(Do note that election reform is not necessary for implementing a successful new party using this plan.
+It would be nice, however.)

 Even in two-way races, people do not vote purely for ideological agreement.
 Some liberals in the liberal scenario above may well vote for the radical Green candidate in order to offset the conservatives in other districts.
 The converse holds for conservatives in the second scenario for the radical Constitution Party candidate.
 Such sophistication is nowhere close to universal, however.
 According to my observations in the field voters in the middle generally go with the candidate closest to their view with little regard to the impact on the total legislature.
-I have tried the bathtub metaphor with moderate libertarians with little success.
+Back when I was active in the Libertarian Party I tried a bathtub metaphor with moderate libertarians.
 (If the tub is too cold, you add unpleasantly hot water in order to bring the overall mixture to the desired temperature.
 A radical libertarian is like the hot water.)
+It didn’t work.

 Also, some votes are won for reasons other than ideology.
 People vote for experience, good morals, good looks, pork, special privileges and/or simple name recognition.